YuanrongZheng/backup-harvestman/HarvestMan/Readme.txt

 For information on the command line options, run the program with the --help or -h option.

-For a complete FAQ on the command line options, go to http://harvestman.freezope.org/commandline.html .
+For a complete FAQ on the command line options, visit http://harvestman.freezope.org/commandline.html .

 Project file mode